Murder of Davis Timmerman: Executions

-Years after the executions took place, Randall Johnson, a driver who worked at the State House, transported Strom Thurmond to the women's penitentiary, where Sue Logue was being held as she awaited her execution.
+Randall Johnson, a driver who worked at the State House, transported Strom Thurmond to the women's penitentiary, where Sue Logue was being held as she awaited her execution.
 Thurmond had volunteered to personally transport her to the South Carolina Penitentiary where her execution would take place.
 Johnson later attested that Thurmond and Logue spent the trip having sexual relations in the back of the car.

 On January 15, 1943, Sue Logue, George Logue, and Clarence Bagwell were executed in South Carolina's electric chair, in that order.
 The executions took place at approximately 7:00 am.
 Sue Logue's execution made her the first woman, albeit not the only one, to be executed in South Carolina's electric chair.

 Aftermath

 Following the executions of Clarence Bagwell and Sue and George Logue, Bagwell's body was transported to a funeral home, after which his family had him buried in Spartanburg's Oakwood Cemetery.

 Joe Frank Logue went on trial after the executions of his co-conspirators had been completed.
 He was convicted, found guilty, and sentenced to death.
 His execution was scheduled to take place on January 23, 1944.
-However, after Logue had eaten his last meal and otherwise been prepared for execution, Governor Johnston visited Logue on death row and spoke to him.
-His visit convinced Johnston to commute Joe Frank Logue's sentence to life imprisonment.
+However, after Logue ate his last meal and had otherwise been prepared for execution, Governor Johnston visited Logue on death row and spoke to him.
+The visit convinced Johnston to commute Joe Frank Logue's sentence to life imprisonment.

 After his commutation, Logue worked in prison training and handling bloodhounds.
 He was released on parole in 1960 after 37 out of 40 South Carolina state sheriffs advocated for his release.